 It was only a matter of time the gourmet food truck trend that ravished the United States in 2011 make its fashionable trucker debut in Buenos Aires.
 Many thought it wouldn’t happen.
 Restrictions, regulations, habilitaciones municipales, there were just too many laws in place that strictly forbid any type of mobile kitchen (unless it served choripán and bondiola).
 But just like the closed-door restaurant-supper club craze and the pop-up hybrid rave took over the city, food trucks will be the next big BA thing.

-Is there hope that Buenos Aires will let these food carros roam free, offering a quick, nomadic and *cough*affordable*cough* new food option?
+Is there hope that Buenos Aires will let these food carros roam free, offering a creative, delicious, quick, nomadic and *cough*notPalermo priced*cough* new food option?
 Throw the legal permit out the window, by the power of the mega gastro-moguls, we are just one step closer toward food trend globalization.

 The first real Buenos Aires

 Food Truck Coffee Van has been spotted (by the girl about town) roaming around Retiro!
 Coffee Avenue and their “hot drinks on wheels” marks a historical day for food trend lovers, pointing towards a bright Buenos Aires food truck future.
 To find out exactly where to grab your coffee on the go, follow Coffee Avenue on Twitter and Facebook.
 (Photo by Coffee Avenue).